linbug/planigale/README.md

 - Python 3.5.0
 - In addition to the libraries used for the command line version above, install the following non-built-in libraries using pip:

-    - `flask`
+    - `flask` is a micro web framework which makes it easy to create web applications.
-    - `redis`
+    - `redis` is a Python interface to the popular key-value store which is super fast and easy to set up.
+We used this to implement server-side sessions.
-    - `gunicorn` a WSGI container such as this is required for hosting this app in a production environment.
+    - `gunicorn` is a WSGI container which is required for hosting this app in a production environment.

 ###Usage

 Before running planigale on a local (or remote) host, you must configure two environment variables.
 Instructions to set environment variables vary based upon your OS and platform.

 - `REDIS_URL` must be set to the URL of the Redis instance which is being used for hosting the app.
-We used a free Redis to Go instance from heroku.
+We used a free [Redis to Go](https://devcenter.heroku.com/articles/redistogo) instance from heroku.
-- `PLANIGALE_KEY` must be set to a random value to ensure consistent client side sessions for flask (see (here)[http://flask.pocoo.org/docs/0.10/quickstart/#sessions] for more info).
+- `PLANIGALE_KEY` must be set to a random value to ensure consistent client side sessions for flask [here](http://flask.pocoo.org/docs/0.10/quickstart/#sessions) for more info).

 ####Local host